miriamblau42/Weight-Watchers/README.md

 Hi!

-We're Leah Neueman & Esther Weller, students in CrossRiver's bootcamp, and this is our pre-final project.
+We're Miriam Blau & Temima Fogel, students in CrossRiver's bootcamp, and this is our pre-final project.